yuyi1005/yuyi1005.github.io/index.md

 # Awards

-- Jiangsu Funding Program for Excellent Postdoctoral Talent, 2023.
+♦ Jiangsu Funding Program for Excellent Postdoctoral Talent, 2023.

-- Zhishan Postdoc Program of Southeast University, 2022.
+♦ Zhishan Postdoc Program of Southeast University, 2022.

-- National Undergraduate Electronic Design Contest, The First Prize of China, 2015
+♦ The 1st Prize of China in National Undergraduate Electronic Design Contest, 2015.

-- The 14th "Challenge Cup" National College Student Curricular Academic Science and Technology Works Competition, The Second Prize of China, 2015.
+♦ The 2nd Prize of China in the 14th "Challenge Cup" National College Student Curricular Academic Science and Technology Works Competition, 2015.

-- The 9th "Freescale Cup" National College Student Smart Car Competition, The First Prize of Eastern China, 2014.
+♦ The 1st Prize of Eastern China in the 9th "Freescale Cup" National College Student Smart Car Competition, 2014.

 # Downloads